Wednesday, October 16, 2024

 Nick took me to the oncology check because I wasn't strong enough to go by myself.
 Otherwise I'd have gone alone.

-I told Nick I didn't need him to come to my the surgery appointment, because all the checkups so far have been very routine.
+I told Nick I didn't need him to come to the appointment with my surgeon, because all the checkups so far have been very routine.

 Everything feels fine, you look good, see you next time.